Paddy Lanigan

 Patrick Joseph Lanigan (1881 – 20 July 1945) was an Irish hurler who played as a left corner-back for the Kilkenny senior team.

 Born in Tullogher, Lanigan first arrived on the inter-county scene at the age of twenty-three when he first linked up with the Kilkenny senior team.
 He made his senior debut during the 1904 championship.
-Lanigan went on the become a regular member of the team over the next decade, and won six All-Ireland medals and six Leinster medals.
+Lanigan went on to become a regular member of the team over the next decade, and won six All-Ireland medals and six Leinster medals.

 At club level Lanigan was a two-time championship medallist with Erin's Own.

 Lanigan retired from inter-county hurling following the conclusion of the 1914 championship.

 In retirement from playing Lanigan became involved in team management and coaching.
 He was a selector with the Kilkenny senior team that claimed Leinster and All-Ireland honours in 1922, before later training the James Stephens GAA club team.